zhangyhuifd/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth-year PhD student at the University of Wisconsin - Madison in Economics and Finance.
+I am a sixth-year PhD student at the University of Wisconsin - Madison in Economics and Finance.
 My research interests are in macroeconomics, household finance, housing and portfolio choice theory.

 For more about my background see my [CV](https://www.dropbox.com/s/sxd6f146c1hm47y/cv_academic.pdf?dl=0).